craig-m/ansible-anywhere/README.md

 One of my development environments 🏭

+Note: In the middle of adding support for Rocky Linux (work in progress but `Rocky-8.4-x86_64-dvd1.iso` runs).

 # Linux

 RHEL is usually "the work Linux", but running Red Hat Enterprise Linux (RHEL) incurs a cost [[1](https://access.redhat.com/articles/11258), [2](https://www.redhat.com/en/resources/Linux-rhel-subscription-guide)].
 Thankfully there are some [derivativate distributions](https://en.wikipedia.org/wiki/Red_Hat_Enterprise_Linux_derivatives) that are built from this same source code (without the non-free parts).
 We can use these for learning, development and testing as they are almost the same as RHEL.